MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-5-General-Services-Administration/subchapter-H-Clauses-Forms/part-552-Solicitation-Provisions-Contract-Clauses/subpart-552.2-Text-Provisions-Clauses/section-552.238-115.md

 As prescribed in 538.7204(b), insert the following clause:

-Special Ordering Procedures for the Acquisition of Order-Level Materials (AUG 24)
+Special Ordering Procedures for the Acquisition of Order-Level Materials (SEP 2024)

 (a) *Definition.*